 Starbucks marketers use a six-point unwritten code to ensure the marketing programs they create and implement tell the story of what makes the product they are promoting Starbucks-worthy.

 It was October of 1994, twenty years ago, when the trajectory of my life changed.

 I know Starbucks Coffee is now just Starbucks.
 I know Starbucks sells more than just coffee.
 But...

 The following story is real.
-It was implemented in the Summer of 2001 in all North American Starbucks stores and was widely credited as a hallmark customer interaction program that is still talked about today as an example of a great customer experience program.
+It was implemented in the Summer of 2001 in all North American Starbucks stores and was widely credited as a hallmark customer interaction program.

 If Starbucks was able to do for tea what it did for coffee, then TAZO should have become Teavana.
 Instead, Starbucks is buying Teavana.

 Starbucks claims to have listened to and launched 185 ideas from customers.
 Much like the original list of 53 ideas, Starbucks is taking far too much credit for implementing customer-driven ideas.